 Touring Advice for EPCOT

-Unlike our experiences with crowds at the other three Disney theme parks, EPCOT seemed to get busier in the late afternoon and evening.
-We went on a Friday, so it makes sense that more locals would arrive after work hours.
-EPCOT is also the park that stays open the latest (it closes at 9 p.m.).
+Unlike our experiences with crowds at the other three Disney theme parks, EPCOT seems to get busier in the late afternoon and evening.
+EPCOT is also the park that stays open the latest.
 So we suggest hopping on rides in Future World earlier in the day.
 Afternoon showers may shut down and cause further delays for Test Track, so it's best to get that ride done early.